Gnyblast/cr8TableAdvanced/README.md

 ## Configurations Explained
 ##### headers:
 		the headers of the table.
+The number of elements and their order should be same with assocNames config.
 #### assocNames:
 		the key names of your JSON data.
+The number of elements and their order should be same with headers config.
 #### isAngularAppExist
 		true of false depending if your web page already using AngularJS.
 #### angularAppName: